Leiden Institute for Brain and Cognition

 Visit the LIBC Junior website

 Language is part of human behaviour and probably one of the most complex cognitive skills.
 Within the LIBC hotspot Language, a group of researchers is working on a better understanding of language functions and their neural basis.
-The research being carried out ranges from studying how people acquire language, auditory processing of speech, reading aloud, speech production to multilingualism and it includes clinical aspects as well (hearing impairment, stuttering, aphasia, etc.).
+The research being carried out ranges from studying how people acquire language, auditory processing of speech, non-verbal communication, reading aloud, speech production to multilingualism and it includes clinical aspects as well such as hearing impairment, stuttering, aphasia.

 It is well-known that acute stress can lead to acute disturbances in cognition, mood and behaviour, and is a major precipitating and maintenance factor for long lasting disturbances like affective disorders and in the case of severe traumatic stress, posttraumatic stress disorder.
 Stress related disorders are among the most frequent medical disorders, with a huge impact on people’s life and society.
 Furthermore, research has shown that exposure to chronic stress during childhood, like emotional maltreatment, has detrimental effects on a child’s psychological and biological development.